About President McCartney

 Kathleen McCartney is the 11th president of Smith College.
 A summa cum laude graduate of Tufts University, she earned master’s and doctoral degrees in psychology from Yale University.

 Since assuming the Smith presidency in 2013, McCartney has led a strategic planning effort that is resulting in important new academic and cocurricular programs that expand opportunities for women.
-They include the Jill Ker Conway Innovation and Entrepreneurship Center; a Design Thinking laboratory; a comprehensive student leadership development program; innovation grants for students, faculty and staff to work on complex problems such as diversity and inclusion; and a network for alumnae C-suite leaders.
+They include the Jill Ker Conway Innovation and Entrepreneurship Center; the Wurtele Center for Leadership; a design thinking laboratory; innovation grants for students, faculty and staff to work on complex problems such as equity and inclusion; and a network for women C-suite leaders.
 She has launched important initiatives on college access and affordability and campus discourse.

-McCartney has forged education partnerships that have resulted in new programming, including a business immersion program with the Tuck School of Business at Dartmouth College and a MOOC, or massive open online course, on women and activism with edX, the Harvard/MIT platform.
+McCartney has forged education partnerships that have resulted in new programming, including a MOOC, or massive open online course, on women and activism with edX, the Harvard/MIT platform.
 In 2016, Smith became the first liberal arts college to offer a major in statistical and data sciences, funded in part by the Mass Mutual Life Insurance Company.
 Forty percent of Smith women now major in one of the STEM fields, double the national average for undergraduate women.

 Women for the World: The Campaign for Smith, which McCartney led to its culmination in 2016, raised $486 million, setting a record as the largest and most successful campaign ever undertaken by a women’s college.
 Notably, the campaign raised close to $130 million for financial aid, including 103 new endowed scholarships.

-Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of its renowned Frederick Law Olmsted campus.
-The $100 million project is scheduled for completion in 2020.
+Under McCartney’s leadership Smith has engaged architectural designer Maya Lin to re-envision the historic Neilson Library in the context of Smith’s renowned Frederick Law Olmsted-designed campus.
+The $110 million project is scheduled for completion in late 2020.

 Previously McCartney was dean of the Harvard Graduate School of Education (HGSE)—only the fifth woman dean in Harvard’s history—a position she held from 2005 through 2013.
 A signature accomplishment of her tenure was the creation of a three-year doctorate in educational leadership developed in collaboration with the Harvard Business School and Harvard Kennedy School.
 She also developed a Ph.D. program in collaboration with Harvard’s Faculty of Arts and Sciences.
 Other accomplishments include dramatically increasing fellowship support for doctoral students, establishing the Center for the Developing Child and forging partnerships with local school districts.